-2023-2024 will see greater emphasis on pupil progress in all areas of school life.
-As part of our drive to develop empowered learners and leaders of the future, we are keen to ensure that both parents and students are well-informed and can reflect on the next steps in their journey - whether that be in enrichment, academically or pastorally.
+We are thrilled to announce that 2024-2025 will bring an even greater focus on pupil progress across every aspect of school life!
+As part of our mission to nurture empowered learners and future leaders, we are committed to ensuring that both students and parents are fully informed, inspired, and ready to take the next steps in their journey-whether in enrichment, academics, or pastoral growth.